Resinchem/Matrix-Clock-ESP32/README.md

   - All display colors and modes are configurable
   - Different selectable fonts for large number displays
   - API permits integration/automation with external systems such as Home Assistant
+  - Simply onboarding and setup.
+All options configurable via web app (no coding required for standard build)

 - Optional secondary WLED controller
   - Extend the functionality with all the effects and features of full WLED
   - Auto-switching between controllers.
-Show WLED when WLED is on and show the clock when WLED is off.
+Show WLED when WLED is on and show the clock when WLED is off
-  - Microphone for WLED audio-reactive effects.
+  - Microphone for WLED audio-reactive effects

 This repo and its wiki cover installation, configuration and use of the firmware.
 It does not cover the physical build of the controller(s), wiring or the enclosure/case.
 For build and wiring details, please refer to the following source: